 While people may turn to diet to alleviate symptoms of their rheumatoid arthritis (RA), there is very little scientific evidence to prove that certain foods can help manage symptoms of this disease.

 Some people turn to elimination diets in an effort to target certain foods that may be making their RA symptoms worse.
 However, none of these diets have been proven effective for the treatment of RA.
 In addition, these diets often end up cutting out key nutrients that your body needs to maintain good health.
-Therefore, I encourage all patients to follow a well-balanced diet, including all major food groups, and maintain a healthy weight as obesity can exacerbate arthritis.
+Therefore, I encourage all patients to follow a well-balanced diet, including all major food groups, to provide our bodies with all of the nutrients needed to function properly.

 Below are some key points to remember when planning a well-balanced diet:

 Variety: Aim to eat a variety of foods.
 Focus on lean protein, whole grains, low-fat dairy, fruits and vegetables.

 Limit bad fat: Limit foods high in saturated fat and trans fat.
 Saturated fat is found in red meat, processed meats, sausage, bacon and high-fat dairy.
 Trans fat is typically founds in commercial pastries, cookies, cakes and donuts.